Getting Started

 pig repo add pgdg pigsty # Add PGDG official repo and PIGSTY supplementary repo

-pig repo add pgsql # [Optional] You can also add PGDG and PIGSTY together as one "pgsql" module
+pig repo add pgsql # [Optional] Add PGDG and PIGSTY together as one "pgsql" module

 pig repo update # Update cache: apt update / yum makecache

-PIG will detect your network environment and choose to use Cloudflare global CDN or China cloud CDN, but you can force a specific region with the --region parameter.
+PIG detects your network environment and chooses Cloudflare global CDN or China cloud CDN, but you can force a specific region with --region:

-pig repo set --region=china # Use China region mirror repos for faster downloads
+pig repo set --region=china # use China mirror for faster downloads

-pig repo add pgdg --region=default --update # Force using PGDG upstream repo
+pig repo add pgdg --region=default --update # force PGDG upstream repo

-PIG itself doesn’t support offline installation.
-You can download RPM/DEB packages yourself and copy them to network-isolated production servers for installation.
-The related PIGSTY project provides local software repositories that can use pig to install already-downloaded extensions from local repos.
+PIG does not support offline installation.
+You can download RPM/DEB packages yourself and copy them to isolated servers for installation.
+The related PIGSTY project provides local software repositories.
+You can use pig to install pre-downloaded extensions from local repos.

 Install PG

-After adding repositories, you can use the pig ext add subcommand to install extensions (and related packages)
+After adding repositories, you can use pig ext add to install extensions (and related packages):

 INFO[20:34:44] translate extension 'timescaledb' to package: timescaledb-tsl_18